You all have heard of him, you know the wonderful guy I'm married to. The one and only Buddy. Yes him. Buddy is the he to which I am referring.

-Anyway after searching high and low for this man’s house we finally locate the elusive place and we finally arrive at our destination.
+Anyway after searching high and low for this guy's house we finally locate the elusive place and we finally arrive at our destination.
 We now own a glorified riding lawn mower.
-Actually it’s a John Deer and Buddy says it's a lawn tractor.
-If he wants to continue to call it a tractor then so be it, I'm not about to take his fun away.
+Actually it is a John Deer and Buddy says it's a lawn tractor.
+If he wants to continue to call it a tractor then so be it I'm not about to take his fun away.

 Now it's the end of the story right?
 NO.

-We load the lawn mower/tractor into the back of the truck and head back toward the farm.
+We load the lawn mower/tractor into the back of the truck and head home.
 No there weren't any incidents on the way home.
 We got back to the farm safe and sound with no incidents what so ever.
-This is where the story really begins.
+Now this is where the story really begins.

 Buddy decided he is going to take this piece of machinery for a run around the yard.
 No biggie.
 He gets the ramps out, for some reason he puts the hood up on the truck at this point but I haven't had the nerve to ask why, and hops up into the bed of the pickup.
 He cranks that little bad boy up and starts backing it down.
 This next part I will never understand.